 A Gratitude Tale without Pictures

 Welcome to the 4th Day of the Gratitude Challenge.
 I hope you had a great day, and that you’re feeling motivated to start or stay on your own journey of thankfulness.
 By writing these diaries on a daily basis, I am challenging myself to stay on track, be accountable and hopefully motivate someone along the way.

 Today’s entry won’t contain images at all.
 I hope my words will be enough to help you form a picture in your mind and that from there, find meaningful inspiration.

 I first heard this true story when I was probably 10-years old, and it stayed with me to this day.
 Only shared it with about five or six people in a group setting, but I am excited to share with you today.
 Don’t worry, we’re still on gratitude!

 The story unfolds

-Many people know a country called Zimbabwe and have heard all sorts of storie, thanks to media coverage.
+Many people know a country called Zimbabwe and have heard all sorts of stories thanks to international media coverage.
 However, within the country, there are wonderful everyday story-tellers; the kind of people who can narrate an event in such a way that you'll get the full picture, even if you weren’t there.
 This is a story that has never been written anywhere, and although it was passed on through oral tradition, it has found a special place as we proceed with the 30-Day Gratitude Challenge.